vivekuppal/transcribe/docs/OpenAIRealtime.md

   event_queue_size: 500
   deduplication_cache_size: 2048
 ```

+Before each WebSocket connection, Transcribe creates a short-lived OpenAI client
+secret bound to a `type: transcription` session.
+The standard API key is used
+only for that credential request; the socket authenticates with the ephemeral
+secret and `model` is sent as `audio.input.transcription.model`.

 Supported delay presets are `minimal`, `low`, `medium`, `high`, and `xhigh`.
 Lower delay produces earlier partials; higher delay gives the model more context.
 The OpenAI API may reject unsupported language codes or invalid keyword hints.